All Episodes

 And in transient possession, that is the most common.

-The demonic entity enters and leaves the body intermittently in order to carry out its It's desires, whatever that might be.
+The demonic entity enters and leaves the body intermittently in order to carry out its desires, whatever that might be.

-Unreasonable to say that there is a good portion of people who are in psychiatric facilities who are under some form of demonic attack.
+I think it's not unreasonable to say that there is a good portion of people who are in psychiatric facilities who are under some form of demonic attack.

-Sure, sure, but a doctor, a psychiatrist, is almost never going to diagnose demonic possession.
+But a doctor, a psychiatrist, is almost never going to diagnose demonic possession.

-I wonder when they write up the final report if they really include the fact that whatever
+I wonder when they write up the final report if they really include the fact that whatever cure or improvement was achieved was because of exorcism.

 There have been a couple.